tebe-nigrelli/personal-analysis/README.md

 In the next sections, I discuss the practicality and insight from using some methods in analysing the data.

+It is important to note that events and summaries have different properties and distributions.
+More precisely, the summary table is composed of rows with multiple data columns, as shown by the following picture, with histograms of how each column is spread.

 ![](assets/sparsity_university_histograms.png)

 ### Sparsity